Movement photography techniques involve capturing motion in photography and portraying motion in photos.

-Horizontal lines that are not on an angle are reassuring and relaxing and draw our eyes horizontally along an image.
+Level horizontal lines, i.e. not on an angle, are reassuring and relaxing and draw our eyes horizontally along an image.

-Diagonal lines are dynamic and create energy and movement.
+Diagonal lines are dynamic and create energy and movement, especially when originating in the corner of an image towards the center.
 They demand attention and direct our gaze along their length.

-Of the three, this is the most dynamic with the greatest sense of movement, because of the diagonal line of the red fabric.
+Of the three, this is the most dynamic image with the greatest sense of movement, because of the diagonal line of the red fabric

 Curves in movement photography

-Because our eyes follow the flow of a curve around and around, they create movement in photos.
-But the movement is slower, more meandering than a straight line, especially with an S curve.
+Because our eyes follow the flow of a curve around and around, curves create movement in photos.
+This type of movement is slower, more meandering than a straight line, especially with an S curve composition.